saidam1/Race-Gender-Salary/README.md

 The data that was used for this study was obtained from the adult income salary data from Kaggle (https://www.kaggle.com/mastmustu/income?select=train.csv).

+This data was extracted from the 1994 US census database, contatining information like occupation, age, native country, race, capital gain, capital loss, education, work class and more.

+It contains both categorical and continuous features, the categorical columns being workclass, education, marital status, occupation, relationship, race, gender and native country.
+While the continuous columns being age, educationnum, capital gain, captial loss, and hours/week.

+There was a total of 43957 rows and 15 columns.

 ## Software Reuqirenments -Packages used